 1. Explicitly set the execution limit with `maxDuration`.

-4. Add `.catch()` to all frontend `.json()` calls.
+4. Attach `.catch()` to all `.json()` calls on the frontend.

 This “four-layer defense” pattern can be applied beyond videos.